yingshaoxo/Local_Show/README.md

-# Let you enjoy your PC medium from webpage
+# Let you enjoy your PC media from webpage

 > Aim to use reactjs create html files, then use golang to serve.